heythisisgordon/SyntheticErrandsScheduler-v3/docs/project_scope.md

 4. Travel time calculation using road-based routing
 5. Generation of random problem instances with customizable number of customers and contractors
 6. Greedy algorithm for initial scheduling in a separate module
-7. (removed)
-8. User-selectable optimization algorithm in both GUI and CLI modes
-9. Console output and GUI display of the initial and optimized schedules and profits
+7. Console output and GUI display of the initial schedule and profits
-10. Detailed visualization of the schedule and city layout
+8. Detailed visualization of the schedule and city layout
-11. Comprehensive unit test suite for all major components
+9. Comprehensive unit test suite for all major components
-12. User input for problem parameters via GUI
+10. User input for problem parameters via GUI
-13. Centralized constants file (constants.py) for improved maintainability, including:
+11. Centralized constants file (constants.py) for improved maintainability, including:
     - Errand types and their characteristics
     - Working hours and scheduling period
     - Default problem generation parameters
     - Incentive and disincentive rules
-14. Consistent use of centralized constants across all modules
+12. Consistent use of centralized constants across all modules
-15. Detailed logging of scheduling decisions and profit calculations
+13. Detailed logging of scheduling decisions and profit calculations
-16. Side-by-side comparison of initial and optimized schedules
-17. Improved travel time consideration in both initial and optimized scheduling
+14. Improved travel time consideration in initial scheduling
-18. Enhanced profit calculation in the optimization objective function
-19. Implementation of comprehensive type hints throughout the codebase for improved readability and maintainability
+15. Implementation of comprehensive type hints throughout the codebase for improved readability and maintainability
-20. Improved GUI navigation with informative warnings instead of restrictive error messages
+16. Improved GUI navigation with informative warnings instead of restrictive error messages
-21. Ability to set longer Base Time values (up to 480 minutes) for errand types
+17. Ability to set longer Base Time values (up to 480 minutes) for errand types
-22. Disincentive fields added for all errand types
+18. Disincentive fields added for all errand types
-23. New "Commit Changes Temporarily" button in the Problem Definition tab
+19. New "Commit Changes Temporarily" button in the Problem Definition tab
-24. Implementation of a comprehensive systems engineering framework, including:
+20. Implementation of a comprehensive systems engineering framework, including:
     - Requirements Specification Document (RSD)
     - System Architecture Document
     - Traceability Matrix